Solomon Grundy (nursery rhyme)

 "Solomon Grundy" is an English nursery rhyme.
 It has a Roud Folk Song Index number of 19299.

 Lyrics

 The rhyme has varied very little since it was first collected by James Orchard Halliwell and published in 1842 with the lyrics:

-Short version

 The words of a French version of the rhyme were adapted by the Dada poet Philippe Soupault in 1921 and published as an account of his own life: